 Framebuilder Supply is based in Portland, Oregon where we have access to a wealth of experienced and influential custom bicycle frame builders, many of whom we've known as friends, associates, and co-workers for years.
 It was through conversations with this de facto focus group that we discovered a desire for a streamlined selection of bicycle frame building offerings from a nimble supplier, able to respond to the needs of small-scale frame builders who are pursuing new as well as newly rediscovered genres, all available on a state-of-the-art mobile-optimized website.
 This was the inspiration for Framebuilder Supply.

 We offer Columbus tubing, as well as lugs, fork crowns, drop-outs, and braze-ons from Allotec and fork crowns designed by Kirk Pacenti.
 We also carry flux, brazing rod & wire, and welding rod.
 Take a look under consumables and you’ll see Harris' 50N, 56% silver, and white flux, as well as Gasflux's C-04 nickel bronze brazing rods (1/16” and 3/32”) and their fluxes for silver and bronze.
 From Weld Mold we have 880 welding rod in .035" and .045".
 If you're a TIG welder and haven't tried 880, you really should; it's great stuff.
 From 3M, we offer 314D shop abrasive rolls.
 We also offer our own products made right here in the Portland area: rack tabs and brackets for tail lights with 50mm bolt spacing, like the Supernova E3 tail light.

-With Framebuilder Supply up and running, Mike moved on, as was the plan, to spend more time on adventures on two wheels.
-Tony is now head chef and bottle washer and trying his best to deal with all the supply issues we're experiencing these days.
+With Framebuilder Supply on solid footing, Mike has moved on, as was the plan, to spend more time on adventures on two wheels.
+Tony is now head chef and bottle washer and trying his best to balance work, family, and, of course, all things bike.

 Thanks from Framebuilder Supply!